-The majority of LoCAL investments are undertaken in inland water and coastal areas (Bangladesh, Ghana, Benin and Mozambique) and mountains (Bhutan), followed by drylands (The Gambia and Mozambique), forest (Ghana) and cultivated land (Benin) (Figure 2.6).
+The majority of LoCAL investments are undertaken in mountains and cultivated land (Bhutan, Cambodia and Benin), followed by coastal and drylands areas (Bangladesh, Benin, Mozambique, The Gambia and Ghana), forest and inland water (Ghana and Bangladesh) (Figure 2.7).

-Seventy-seven per cent of the 322 interventions financed in 2019 were classified as 'climate smart,' as per ACCAF methodology.
+Almost half of the 639 interventions financed between January 2019 and May 2020 were classified as 'climate smart,' as per ACCAF methodology.
 These are interventions aimed at development goals, but whose actions need to be modified, changed or adjusted to account for climate change - e.g. climate proofing.
-Another 22 per cent of interventions were classified as 'climate specific' - interventions focused specifically and almost exclusively on addressing impacts of climate change and which would be largely irrelevant or unnecessary without climate change.
+Another 26 per cent of interventions were classified as 'climate strategic' - actions or interventions which are not particularly distinct from development business as usual, but which may be of greater priority because of climate change - and 13 per cent were classified as 'climate specific' interventions focused specifically and almost exclusively on addressing impacts of climate change and which would be largely irrelevant or unnecessary without climate change.

-Following are selected examples of investments implemented and/or identified by LoCAL countries in 2019.
+Following are selected examples of investments implemented and/or identified by LoCAL countries.

 - During its first year of LoCAL implementation, wards in The Gambia identified eight priority investments after consultations with beneficiary communities.
 The investments were delivered through cash-for-work programmes for youth and women and through procurement to local small and medium-sized enterprises.
-The investments will specifically contribute to improved access to clean and reliable water supplies for household and agricultural use, improved and diversified livelihoods for households, and increased adoption of agro-forestry and reforestation to enhance environmental conservation. - In Benin, all investments in 2019 were in the water and sanitation sector and were co-financed by FNEC and the communes, including through ecotaxes. - In Bangladesh, local governments identified 228 climate change adaptation investments to be financed with PBCRGs under the union parishad schemes, as follows.
-Over three-quarters of these entailed construction, reconstruction and repair of climate-adaptive infrastructure such as roads, culverts and drainage systems.
-The next largest set of investments was in the water and sanitation sector (16 per cent), followed by plantings and demonstration of alternative adaptation technologies (4 per cent each). - In Bhutan, 94 per cent of investments in 2019 targeted infrastructure projects in the water and sanitation, transport and storage, and agriculture sectors. - In Ghana, most of the nine projects identified in 2019 entailed general environmental protection, water and sanitation, disaster prevention and preparedness, and transport and storage; these are planned to be implemented in 2020. - In Mozambique, 19 interventions were identified in 2019, mainly for the drylands ecosystem - highlighting the significant level of exposure faced by parts of the country to drought-related impacts.
-The projects address water and sanitation, health, energy and agriculture.
+The investments will specifically contribute to improved access to clean and reliable water supplies for household and agricultural use, improved and diversified livelihoods for households, and increased adoption of agro-forestry and reforestation to enhance environmental conservation. - In Benin, all investments in 2019 were in the water and sanitation sector and were co-financed by FNEC and the communes, including through ecotaxes.
+Co-financing accounted for 60 per cent of total invested value (or approximately \$130,000).

+- In Bangladesh, local governments identified 228 climate change adaptation investments to be financed with PBCRGs under the union parishad schemes, as follows.
+Over threequarters of these entailed construction, reconstruction and repair of climate-adaptive infrastructure such as roads, culverts and drainage systems.
+The next largest set of investments was in the water and sanitation sector (16 per cent), followed by plantings and demonstration of alternative adaptation technologies (4 per cent each). - In Bhutan, approximately 90 per cent of investments targeted infrastructure projects in the water and sanitation, transport and storage, and agriculture sectors.
+These investments were financed through EU budget support to the Government of Bhutan for a total value of \$2.8 million. - In Ghana, most of the nine projects identified in 2019 entailed general environmental protection, water and sanitation, disaster prevention and preparedness, and transport and storage; these are planned to be implemented in 2020. - In Mozambique, 35 interventions were identified, mainly for the drylands ecosystem - highlighting the significant level of exposure faced by parts of the country to drought-related impacts.
+The projects address water and sanitation, health, energy and agriculture. - In Cambodia, the scaling-up programme being implemented in partnership with the International Fund for Agricultural Development's Agriculture Services Programme for Innovation, Resilience and Extension (ASPIRE) and the United Nations Development Programme's Strengthening Resilient Livelihood financed 157 smallscale infrastructure investments for a total value of approximately \$3.7 million, of which \$2.2 million was co-financed by local governments' own resources.